Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 ##### Adventures with Ez d'Avenir

 Use the statistics of an [[5.
 Mechanics/Bestiary/Humanoid/Assassin.md\|assassin]] to represent Ez, or you can use her [[4.
-World Almanac/NPCs/Ezmerelda Davenir (COS).md\|stat block]] from Curse of Strahd.
+World Almanac/NPCs/Ezmerelda Davenir.md\|stat block]] from Curse of Strahd.
 Consider the following plots when featuring Ez in an adventure:

 - Ez discovers an incarnation of the tragic soul Tatyana (detailed in the ""Barovia"" domain).
 While investigating ways to keep her safe, she accidentally alerts Strahd's agents to her existence.
 - From a cell in "Il Aluk", Ez's mother Irena Radanavich manipulates a web of lies to bring her daughter back into the family.